soveran/ohm-scripts/README.md

 -----

 These scripts are intended to be used in the context of other libraries.
-Right now they are implemented in v2 of Ohm, for which a release candidate exists.
-Other libraries are encouraged to use this scripts, with the benefit of achieving cross language compatibility.
+Right now they are implemented by [Ohm](http://ohm.keyvalue.org).
+Other libraries are encouraged to use these scripts, with the benefit of achieving cross language compatibility.